AMERICAN RABBIT HOUND ASSOCIATION

 The drawing of casts

-all handlers or the results are void
+and judges must be open to all handlers or the results are void

-unless using NKC software to roll the casts and judges.
+unless using NKC software to roll

-D. Identification of Hounds in
+D. Identification of Hounds in the Hunt

 1.

-All hounds must be marked in such a way that the
+All hounds must be marked in such a way

-judge which is his/her hound.
+to the judge which is his/her hound.

 2.

-The hounds shall be marked in one, or both, of the
+The hounds shall be marked in one, or

-following methods:
+both, of the following methods:

 a.

-Using paint, the hound is numbered on both sides of
+the hound is numbered on both sides of his/her body.
+It is recommended that

-acrylic lacquer be used when marking hounds.
+automotive or industrial paint with acrylic lacquer be used when marking

 b.

-Using color-coded collars.
-The collars must be a
+color-coded collars.
+The collars must be a minimum of 1-1/2 inches in width

-minimum of 1-1/2 inches in width and be made of day glow fabric or other
+and be made of day glow fabric or other fabric that is clearly visible.

 E. Awards